Arwa-Alotaibi/flight-booking-microservices/README.md

 # Flight Booking Microservices ✈️

-A simple Flight Booking System built using a microservices architecture.
-The project is split into independent services, where each service is responsible for a specific business domain.
+A Flight Booking System developed with Spring Boot following a microservices architecture.
+The application is divided into Flight, Booking, and Passenger services, with each service responsible for a specific business domain and communicating through REST APIs.

 ## Services